dejmengit/Pharmaceutical-Market-Expansion-Analysis-Report/README.md

 **Pharmaceutical Market Expansion Analysis Report**
 Using World Happiness Report & Economic Freedom Index from 2019

+**Project Summary:**
+This analysis identifies optimal markets for antidepressant expansion by evaluating countries with strong economies (high GDP), stable governance (low corruption), and robust social support, but moderate happiness scores (5.0-6.5) - suggesting unmet mental health needs.
+Using World Happiness Report and Economic Freedom Index data (2019), we target nations where socioeconomic conditions favor healthcare investment while indicating potential demand gaps.
+The goal is to prioritize risk-averse, high-potential markets for pharmaceutical growth.

 Our objective is to identify optimal countries for antidepressant sales expansion based on:

 ✅ Economic stability (High GDP per capita, business freedom)